craigbarnes/lua-gumbo/CONTRIBUTING.md

 ---------------

 * Hard wrap lines at no more than 72 columns.
+* Don't use GitHub-specific features/references (e.g. "fixes issue #9").
 * If there's more than a single line, the first line should be a short summary, followed by a blank line and any number of longer paragraphs.
 * Use proper sentence case and punctuation, but don't add a period after single-line summaries.
-* Add an ellipsis (`...`) to the end of the first line if it's followed by any important, additional paragraphs, so that it's clear from looking at `git log --oneline` which commits have additional information.
+* Add an ellipsis (`...`) to the end of the first line if it's followed by any additional paragraphs, so that it's clear from looking at `git log --oneline` which commits have additional information.

 Coding Style
 ------------